yesiamrocks/Triggle/README.md

 ## Features

-- Multiple animation triggers: click, mouseenter, keydown, blur, etc.
-- Attribute-based configuration with no JavaScript required
-- Support for specific keys (e.g. Enter, Escape, ctrl+z, shift+a)
-- Wildcard key matching (en*, arrow*, etc.)
-- Custom JS-dispatched events (e.g. customEvent)
-- Global enable/disable toggle
+- Animate on `click`, `mouseenter`, `scroll`, `keydown`, etc.
+- Animate any element or target another with a selector
+- Reset animation classes automatically
+- Toggle class on/off with a single trigger
+- Trigger with keyboard key filters (`ctrl+s`, `shift+a`, `a*`)
+- Chain animations using `data-triggle-next`
+- Delay the next animation with `data-triggle-chain-delay`
+- Trigger multiple elements at once with `data-triggle-group`
+- Stagger animations across groups with `data-triggle-stagger`
-- Dev mode with logs and diagnostics
+- One-time animation triggers with `data-triggle-once`
+- Cleanup & reinitialization support
+- Developer debug logging

 ## Try It Live

-Explore all supported triggers and features in the interactive playground: 👉 [Live Demo](https://yesiamrocks.github.io/cssanimation/ca-trigger.html)
+Explore all supported triggers and features in the interactive playground: 👉 [Live Demo](https://yesiamrocks.github.io/Triggle/)

 ## Installation